Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - peda – Python Exploit Development Assistance for GDB.

-- dnSpy – Tool to reverse engineer .NET assemblies.
+- dnSpy – one of the Hacking Tools to reverse engineer .NET assemblies.

 - PyREBox – Python scriptable Reverse Engineering sandbox by Cisco-Talos.